emir-munoz/ROSA/index.md

 # Welcome to ROSA

-Rosa is an RDF and Ontology conStraints Analyzer implemented on top of Scala and Apache Spark.
+ROSA is an RDF and Ontology conStraints Analyzer implemented on top of Scala and Apache Spark.

 ## Pre-requisites